 Authority gives the child something to stand upon.
 It gives him security.
 The parent cannot yield to the authority of the child.
-Much authority has shifted in our generation to children who do not have the maturity to make sound judgment.
+Much authority has shifted in our generation to children who do not have the maturity to make sound judgments.
 That is why so many children are insecure.

 Disobedience violates divine institutions.

-There are children who assume superiority over their parents.
+Some children assume superiority over their parents.
 They flaunt independence from their parents.
 Unregulated lives can lead to destructive behavior patterns.

 Nowhere does it say in the Bible, “Obey if the parents comply with the children’s plans.”
 Children must submit to the policies of the parents if they operate under the divine institution of the family properly.

 In every young person’s heart is a spirit of rebellion.
 We are born that way.
 We are born with an anarchistic spirit.
 We want to reign on the throne.
-“I will do what I please and the devil take the hindmost.
+“I will do what I please, and the devil takes the hindmost.
 No one is going to tell me what to do.”

-If we do not learn how to submit to authority when we are young, then big trouble lies ahead.
-If we do not obey our parents then we will not obey the coach.
+If we do not learn how to submit to authority when we are young, big trouble lies ahead.
+If we do not obey our parents, then we will not obey the coach.
 We will not be a team player.
-If we do not obey our parents we will not obey the law or law enforcement authorities.
+If we do not obey our parents, we will not obey the law or law enforcement authorities.

 It is natural for us to disobey authority because we want our own way.
 We want to be our own God.
 There is little respect for authority.
 Today many people hate almost any form of rule.
-Much music of our day express the value of independence and freedom.
+Much music of our day expresses the value of independence and freedom.